pods-framework/pods-json-api/README.md

 When these types of fields are updated/ created via the API, at the time of field creation/edit the sister IDs--the ID of the field in related Pod--can not be set if the related field does not yet exist and therefore does not have an ID.
 In addition, if the configuration is being copied from a remote site, the field IDs will be diffrent.

 This endpoint is designed to be used to correct these errors <em>after</em> all Pods and Pods Fields are created.
-The data passed to it should be a multi-demenisonal array, with each field represented like this:
+The data passed to it should be a multi-dimensional array, with each field represented like this:

     ```
     [field_name] =>